 Never thought about them before?
 Usually leave that until December 1st?
 Happy to just sell a few gift certificates and not worry about it?

 That’s all ok!
 But let me give you a little nudge and tell you why it’s so important to think about the holidays and how they can really be a big boost to your income.

-Those of you working in ‘alternative’ regulated health professions such as Massage Therapy, Physiotherapy, Chiropractic and Naturopathy often find yourselves stuck between two identities: that of a health care professional, and that of a service-based business owner.
-As health care providers you have to uphold a certain standard, avoid conflicts of interest and put the needs of your clients before your financial ones.
-But as business owners, you have to think about your bottom line, building a client list, and working on your reputation not just as a health care provider but as a small business.
+Those of you working in ‘alternative’ health professions such as Massage Therapy, Physiotherapy, Chiropractic and Naturopathy often find yourselves stuck between two identities: that of a health care professional, and that of a service-based business owner.
+As healthcare providers, you have to uphold a certain standard, avoid conflicts of interest and put the needs of your clients before your financial ones.
+But as business owners, you must think about your bottom line, building a client list, and working on your reputation as a healthcare provider and a small business.

 This can feel weird.
 It can feel like you’re stuck between a rock and a hard place.

 Here’s the thing: you don’t have to be stuck between these two things!
 You are both.
 You are a healthcare provider and a business owner.
 Those two identities can be totally in sync.